-52 Institute Road, Burlington, VT 05408
+29 Church Street, Burlington, VT 05408

-Horizons

-1271 North Avenue, Burlington, VT 05408
+Horizons/OnTop 1271 North Avenue, Burlington, VT 05408

-Contact Property Services with any questions.
+Contact Property Services with any questions at (802) 864-8453.

 ATTENDANCE / ABSENCES / TARDINESS

 School attendance is essential for children.
 The City of Burlington and the State of Vermont are continuing their efforts to ensure that students attend school for a full school day.
 Students are required by State Law to attend school unless excused for illness, family emergency, religious observance, or pre-approved educational activity.